rick-r/marriage-figaro-norway/captions.md

 di dar per moglie
 la mia serva antica
 a chi mi fece un dì rapir l'amica.

   You see, I was the director that first discovered Rosina, but it was Figaro that convinced her to go across to Almaviva's studios, and thus precipitated the gradual decline of my career.
 Nothing could please me more than ruining his wedding plans
-(way too long!)
+  [way too long!]

 ## N. 4 Aria

-(literal)
 La vendetta, oh, la vendetta!
 È un piacer serbato ai saggi.
 L'obliar l'onte e gli oltraggi